-In the Century XXVIII, the space station Alpha is a city where beings from different planets live together exchanging their knowledge and culture.
-Peace is granted by a human force, including Major Valerian and his partner Sergeant Laureline.
-They are assigned by the Defence Minister to retrieve the last species of converter in a dangerous mission.
-They succeed and back to Alpha, unknown humanoids abduct Commander Arun Filitt expecting to steal the converter.
-They head to a forbidden area that is infected but Valerian and Laureline follow them and disclose a hidden secret about the race and the infected area.Written by
+In the twenty-eighth century, space station Alpha is a city where beings from different planets live together exchanging their knowledge and culture.
+Peace is granted by a human force, including Major Valerian (Dane DeHaan) and his partner Sergeant Laureline (Cara Delevingne).
+They are assigned by the Defense Minister (Herbie Hancock) to retrieve the last species of converter in a dangerous mission.
+They succeed and back to Alpha, unknown humanoids abduct Commander Arun Filitt (Clive Owen) expecting to steal the converter.
+They head to a forbidden area that is infected, but Valerian and Laureline follow them and disclose a hidden secret about the race and the infected area.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil